loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

 Use the Camera to scan a QR Code from the other phone.

-This will populate the Nightscout URL, token and remote settings.
+This will import the Nightscout URL, token and remote settings.

 ![Import remote settings](img/import-from-qr-code.png){width="300"}
 {align="center"}